-Permanent Bus Change- If you want to make a permanent bus change, you must call Michaela Webb at 715-532-5531 or email mwebb@sdlwi.org giving her the following information: Your Name, Phone Number, Student Name, Grade, School They Attend, The New Address and does the student need to be picked up and/or dropped off.
-Please note that a 24 HOUR NOTICE is needed for these changes unless it is an emergency.
+Permanent Bus Change- If you want to make a permanent bus change, you must call TBD or email TBD giving her the following information: Your Name, Phone Number, Student Name, Grade, School They Attend, The New Address and does the student need to be picked up and/or dropped off.
+Please note that a 24-HOUR NOTICE is needed for these changes unless it is an emergency.
 You must also fill out a new Bus Information Form, which may be obtained from any of the school offices.